Constantin-Sengebusch/ASI-Project/README.md

 # ASI-Project

-This repository group all the code of ASI Project.
+This repository groups all the parts to build the virtual assistant ASI.

-Start you journey with mainScript.py.
+Start your journey with mainScript.py.

-Discover more about the project on https://asi-project.org
+Discover more about the project at https://asi-project.org